benhoskings/omglog/README.md

 Start `omglog` in a git repository.
 It will watch the `.git` directory for changes are re-render the repository graph.

-##Requirement
+##Requirements

-Ruby version that supports file system watcher. _JRuby is currently not supported._
+Ruby version that supports fsevents on OS X, or inotify on linux. _JRuby is not currently supported._

 ##Install

     $ gem install omglog

+##Usage

+In terminal, run from the root a git repository:

+    $ omglog

 ## Use with RVM